Building Value Beyond Translation

 Last year, approximately $19 million was used to help in middle-income nations which tend to suffer the most from the HIV/AIDS epidemic.
 Although most of the funds (over 50%) originated from these countries own budget, there is still a need for more funds (about $7 billion) each year to offset the expenses of prevention and treatment programs.
 According to the conclusions drawn by the World AIDS Day report, if the countries most affected by HIV/AIDS can maintain this level of program access until the year 2030, the world should see a significant improvement of survivor rates and quality of life by increasing the number of people who avoid HIV infections.

 Having knowledgeable and expert life sciences translation vendor throughout the entire CTP process (research, submission guidelines, review, and marketing) is needed to maximize resources.
-Thus, one can expect the assistance from specialized translation during clinical trials to eliminate many of the setbacks experienced when compiling, documenting and publishing clinical research for audiences within diverse cultures.
+Thus, one can expect the assistance from specialized translation services during clinical trials to eliminate many of the setbacks experienced when compiling, documenting and publishing clinical research for audiences within diverse cultures.